Roman Voss

 Areas to Improve

-- **Route Running Nuance:** As he is relatively new to the tight end position, he will need to refine the technical aspects of route running, including sinking his hips and creating separation at the top of his routes against higher-level defensive backs.
+- **Route Running Nuance**: As he is transitioning to tight end from primarily playing quarterback, he will need significant refinement in the subtleties of route running, including creating separation against high-level linebackers and safeties.

 College Projection